-Kennan’s sudden death and various health issues, including my recent treatment for breast cancer, have brought home to me how important friends and community are to our health and well
+Kennan’s sudden death and various health issues, including my treatment for breast cancer in 2010, have brought home to me how important friends and community are to our health and well

 -being.
 At times, I could not have survived without the practical and emotional support of my family and my community.
 I discovered the Washington Transplant Community because Kennan was a tissue donor.
 They have supported me, and I try to support their work of advocating for organ and tissue donation, which truly gives the gift of life.
 Over the years, family, close friends and the broader community have come to my aid again and again.
 I cannot thank them enough and hope that my public service helps repay the debt I owe to be blessed with so much love and support.